nexmo-se/vcr-react-express-monorepo-identity-insights/README.md

 This demo application showcases the Vonage Identity Insights API, which provides real-time intelligence about phone numbers through multiple insights in a single API call:

-### Available Insights
+### Available Insights (All 8 Supported)

+This demo provides complete coverage of all Identity Insights API features:

+#### Core Insights (Beta Features)

 1. **Format Validation** - Validates phone number format and provides country information, time zones, and international/national formatting
-2. **SIM Swap Detection** - Checks if a SIM card has been swapped within a specified time period (helps detect potential account takeover)
+2. **SIM Swap Detection** - Checks if a SIM card has been swapped within a configurable time period (1-2400 hours, default 240).
+Helps detect potential account takeover attempts
-3. **Current Carrier** - Returns information about the network the number is currently assigned to (mobile only)
+3. **Current Carrier** - Returns real-time information about the network the number is currently assigned to (mobile only)
-4. **Original Carrier** - Returns information about the network the number was initially assigned to based on the numbering plan
+4. **Original Carrier** - Returns information about the network the number was initially assigned to based on the numbering plan prefix

+#### Advanced Insights (Developer Preview Features)

-5. **Roaming Status** - Checks if the device is roaming and in which countries
+5. **Roaming Status** - Checks if the device is roaming and identifies the countries where roaming is occurring
 6. **Reachability** - Verifies device connectivity status (connected for DATA and/or SMS)
-7. **Location Verification** - Verifies if a device is within a specified geographical area (Developer Preview)
+7. **Location Verification** - Verifies if a device is within a specified geographical area using circle-based location matching (radius: 2-200km)
-8. **Subscriber Match** - Compares user information against operator KYC records (Developer Preview)
+8. **Subscriber Match** - Compares user-provided information (ID document, name, address, birthdate) against operator KYC records with 11 matchable fields

 The monorepo contains two separate applications: